-This scholarship is for women who have survived intimate partner abuse.
-To qualify for this scholarship, applicants must be US citizens or permanent residents; demonstrate a critical need for financial assistance; be officially accepted into an accredited course of study at a US institution; have a definite plan to use the desired training to upgrade skills for career advancement, to train for a new career field, or to enter or reenter the job market.
-Applicants must be sponsored by a non-profit, domestic violence service agency willing to provide mentoring support for them throughout their educational experience.
+This scholarship is for women who have survived intimate partner abuse and have been separated from their abuser for a minimum of one year.
+To qualify, applicants must be US citizens or legal residents; demonstrate a critical need for financial assistance; have applied to or be officially accepted into an accredited course of study at a US institution; exhibit a strong desire and ability to complete a training and/or academic program; and have a definite plan to use the desired training to upgrade skills for career advancement, to train for a new career field, or to enter or reenter the job market.
+Applicants must have sought services from a non-profit, domestic violence service agency for a minimum of six consecutive months, and this agency is willing to act as sponsor by mentoring and providing support for them throughout their educational experience.
 Support is available for full- or part-time students interested in attending accredited programs at the following educational institutions: state-supported community colleges, state-supported colleges/universities, technical/vocational schools, private colleges/universities, and proprietary schools.
-Applicants must submit a scholarship application at least two months before the start date of the program to be attended.
+Requests for assistance are accepted on an ongoing basis.

 How easy is it to apply?